-Now, on my day off, I was reflecting on the past year, and why I started doing what I am doing now.
+Writing this now, while enjoying some time off, I was reflecting on the past period, and why I started doing what I am doing now.
 This started when I got hit by a sense of wanting more, of being able to do more.
 I felt stuck in my role at Microsoft, I wanted to venture out and have a bigger impact, but not knowing how to get there.
 Microsoft is a very generous company and a great employer, but I was feeling stuck.
-I dreaded doing the same thing day in and out, which I had been doing for years.
-At the same time I was hesitant of leaving my comfortable life, thanks to this great employer (with great benefits).
-But then someone close to me told me I should take a chance.
+I dreaded doing the same thing day in and day out, the same repitition for years.
+At the same time I was hesitant of leaving my comfortable life, thanks to a great employer (with great benefits).
+But then someone close to me told me I should take a chance on myself.
 This feeling would not pass unless you take action.
 So I did.
 And here we are.

-In my first months I have talked to an amazing amount of people in Erik and my network.
-Often we discussed the world of Microsoft, and why we wanted to leave and venture out.
+In my first months I have talked to an amazing amount of people tbrough the network of Erik and myself.
+Our conversations started with us discussing the world of Microsoft, and why we wanted to leave and venture out.
 Often, they would ask further insights into Microsoft, and what some of the top tips and tricks are that I could share as a former Microsoft negotiator.
 Now, in my reflection, I think I should share some of this with the world.
 So below, I will share my view of the current mindset of Microsoft, and the transformation that Microsoft as a company went through.
 This is very important to understand, as you can leverage this to your benefit towards the future.

 Past to present to future:

-With the change in senior leadership, with Steve Ballmer and Kevin Turner leaving and Satya taking over, a change in mindset happened.
-Microsoft became a more transparent, more open to different perspectives, more of a team player, and quite ready to form new partnerships with other companies to bring their dream of becoming a giant cloud services provider to fruition (remember Oracle licenses in Azure, anyone?)
-This was a very key turning point for Microsoft, and it was quite impressive to watch this change take form within the company.
+With the change in senior leadership, through Steve Ballmer and Kevin Turner leaving and Satya Nadella taking over, a change in mindset happened.
+Microsoft became more transparent, more open to different perspectives, more of a team player, and quite ready to form new partnerships with other companies to bring their dream of becoming a giant cloud services provider to fruition (remember Oracle licenses in Azure, anyone?).
+This was a very key turning point for Microsoft, and it was quite impressive to watch this change from within the company.

 As a side effect to this change, the sales teams were in need of an overhaul as well.
 This was quite difficult to bring to life within the sales (and sales management) of Microsoft.
 The people selling the products had a large disconnect with the new vision that Microsoft had for the world, and this led to some funny moments, where you are trying to sell a cloud service like it is a piece of software.
 Many struggled, lost interest, and left.
 This was not leading to the desired results of the senior leadership, so something had to change…